 The relevant paragraphs, par.
-3 and following subparagraphs (Obstacle Run) will be applied (e.g. starting procedure, time keeping, dress, and crossing of the obstacles).
+3 (Obstacle Run) and relevant subparagraphs will be applied.

 To prevent accidents and to ensure a maximum of safety for competitors, the rope at obstacle number 8 (Sloping wall) shall be removed.

 It is permitted:

 - > to change the allocation of running distances among the competitors between the heats - > to change the competitors among the competitors of a team between the heats